The Black Cauldron (film): Home media

 The Black Cauldron was first released on VHS in the United Kingdom in 1997, and in the United States on August 4, 1998, as part of the Walt Disney Masterpiece Collection, in a pan-and-scan transfer, 13 years after its theatrical release.
 The film received a DVD release with a 2.20:1 non-anamorphic widescreen transfer in 2000, as part of the Walt Disney Gold Classic Collection line, featuring an art gallery, a new game The Quest for the Black Cauldron, and the 1952 Donald Duck short Trick or Treat.
 In 2008, Disney announced a Special Edition DVD release of the film to be released in 2009, but was re-advertised as a "25th Anniversary Edition" and released on September 14, 2010, in the US and UK.
 It contained the original 2.35:1 anamorphic widescreen transfer, the new Witch's Challenge game, an unfinished deleted scene, and all of the features from the 2000 DVD release.

 In November 2019, the film was released in 4K for the launch of Disney+.
-On May 4, 2021, the film was finally released on Blu-ray exclusively through Disney Movie Club.
+On May 4, 2021, the film was released on Blu-ray exclusively through Disney Movie Club.

 Theme parks

-Costumed versions of the characters from the film have made occasional appearances at the Disney Parks and Resorts mostly in Fantasyland.
+Costumed versions of the characters from the film have made occasional appearances at the Disney Parks mostly in Fantasyland.

-In 1986, the eatery Lancer's Inn at Walt Disney World, was renamed Gurgi's Munchies and Crunchies.
+In 1986, the eatery Lancer's Inn at Walt Disney World, was renamed Gurgi's Munchings and Crunchings.
 Eventually, in 1993 it was closed and then remodeled into Lumiere's Kitchen, The Village Fry Shoppe, and currently The Friar's Nook.

 On July 11, 1986, Tokyo Disneyland opened Cinderella Castle Mystery Tour, a walk-through attraction in which the Horned King makes an appearance.
 The attraction was in operation until 2006.
 To tie in with the attraction's opening, a 14-day special event and castle show The Mystery of Cinderella Castle was featured on the Cinderella Castle Forecourt Stage, featuring Mickey Mouse, Donald Duck, and Goofy, with Princess Aurora, Prince Phillip, and Maleficent from Sleeping Beauty.
 During the battle against Maleficent's forces by Goofy, Donald, Phillip, and Aurora, a cameo appearance is made by Creeper with other Disney villains.

-Video game
+Video games

 The video game The Black Cauldron was designed by Al Lowe of Sierra On-Line and released in 1986.
-It was made shortly after the first King's Quest game, so it resembles that adventure in many ways.
+It was made shortly after the first King's Quest game, and it resembles that adventure in many ways.
 Along with The Dark Crystal it remains one of only a few adventure games by Sierra to be based on films.

-In popular culture

-The character of Gurgi was also the inspiration for Andy Serkis's portrayal of Gollum in the Lord of the Rings films.
+The world-building video game Disney Magic Kingdoms includes Taran, Eilonwy, Fflewddur Fflam, Gurgi and the Horned King as playable characters, and attractions based on the Horned King's Castle and Fairfolk Whirlpool, as well as some establishments and decorations based on the film.